beachviking/arduino-sid-tools/README.md

 I recommend to use git because you can easily update to the latest version just by executing the ```git pull``` command in the project folder.

 ## Dependencies
-The library and the examples also rely on the following libraries to work properly:
+The library and the examples rely on the following libraries to work properly:
   - https://github.com/pschatzmann/arduino-audio-tools
   - https://github.com/pschatzmann/arduino-audiokit